 Singapore is a thriving city state in Southeast Asia.
 It is a thriving global financial hub and described as one of Asia’s economic “tigers”.
 The currency of Singapore is the Singapore Dollar (SGD).
 Singapore has a population of over 5 million, primarily comprising Chinese, Malay, and Indian ethnic groups.
 With such a large diversity of ethnic communities, common languages include: English, Malay, Mandarin, Singlish, and Tamil.
 Singapore ranks high on its national social policies, leading Asia and 11th globally, on the Human Development Index (UN), notably on key measures of education, healthcare, life expectancy, quality of life, personal safety, housing.
 Changi Airport is the international airport of Singapore and is one of the largest transportation hubs in Southeast Asia.

 Depending on your home country, Singapore may have a multitude of cultural norms and practices that may differ from your own.
-We recommend reading websites like The Smart Local among others to learn more before you arrive.
+We recommend reading local websites and blogs to learn more before you arrive.

 Orientation is the official start to your Yale-NUS College education and is a mandatory two-week long program that includes a three-day excursion to another country.
 You will have the chance to get to meet your classmates and immerse yourself into the community and the larger campus life, and learn about the resources at Yale-NUS College.
 Orientation programmes will involve Rectors, Vice Rectors, Dean’s Fellows, and faculty members.
 Certain days will be devoted to introducing you to the resources on/off campus, while other days are devoted to social and community activities.
 Details, including a schedule, can be found on the Orientation website.